tbooth/snakemake-publishing/episodes/02-separating-code-and-data.md

    - output results
    - logs and metrics

 At what point do I want to talk about "snakedeploy"?
 I still don't get what it does.
+Need to do some testing of that on the sample workflow.